INF554/project-eureka/final presentation/PRESENTATION_TRANSCRIPT.md

 Following that, the components can be invoked by the event bus and refresh the UI.

-## Slide 15 - What is your timeline?
+## Slide 15 - What would you done differently?
+After doing some research, we have found the most of the current reports are based on Google map, which is highly coupling to Google service.
+However, we decide to use D3 to draw our map which can save tons of traffic and make cache perform much better.
 **Week** | **Plan**
 --- | ---
 Week 5 | topic choosing / requirement analysis